uben01/petri_net/README.md

 ---

 **GoJS** is again something different.
-I haven't used this lib before, but the API documentation is well developed and it provides a handful of sample codes.
+I haven't used this lib before, but the API documentation is well-developed, and it provides a handful of sample codes.
 In the project I've just used the so called 'basic' sample.
 I've deleted a lot of it, to be as simply as possible.
 I've only added one feature from another sample, so the arrows contain the transition's name.